 Greenhouse gas emissions are closely linked to the economic development.
-In 1991 Norway introduced a CO2 tax, which currently covers approximately 68 per cent of all CO2 emissions and about 52 per cent of our total greenhouse gas emissions.
+In 1991 Norway introduced a CO2 tax, which currently covers a little more than 50 per cent of our total greenhouse gas emissions.

 Domestic emissions trading scheme

 Norway established a domestic emissions trading scheme in 2005.
 In 2008 this trading scheme became part of the European Trading Scheme (ETS), with harmonised legislation with the EU.
-Approximately 40 per cent of Norway’s total greenhouse gas emissions are covered by the emission trading scheme.
-From 2012 aviation will be covered by the ETS.
+From 2012 aviation was covered by the ETS.

 To prepare new sectors currently not covered by the ETS, for their future introduction to the scheme, a voluntary agreement between the metallurgical and mineral industries and the Government was signed in August 2009.
 For the period of 2008 – 2012 the emissions from this particular industry will be limited to 6.2 million tonnes CO2-equivalents, a 44 per cent reduction from this sector’s emissions in 1990.

 In 2008 Norway introduced a voluntary carbon offset scheme where companies, authorities and persons not covered by the ETS can offset their emissions.
 For every ton offset in the scheme Norway deletes one unit.

 As of July 1st 2009 Norway banned the disposal of wet organic waste on landfills.
 This is expected to reduce the greenhouse gas emissions by 2 per cent.
 There is also a tax on final waste disposal to encourage waste recovery and minimise the use of landfills.

 Tax and refund scheme for HFCs and PFC